BIGJRA/BIGJRA.github.io/rejuv.md

 ## Eclysia Pyramid

 After the scene, enter the pyramid above.
-You’ll watch another, then on the left you’ll find:
+You'll watch another, then on the left you'll find:

 ZCell 101: Eclysia Pyramid

 <img src="/assets/media/rejuv/image105.png"
 style="width:6.64583in;height:4.98958in" />

 Enter the spring at the top and watch the scenes play out.
-Next, we’re going to begin the crawl to the top, so enter the room at the right side of the lobby and head up.
+Next, we're going to begin the crawl to the top, so enter the room at the right side of the lobby and head up.